larecg/toggleTest.vim/README.md

 # toggleTest.vim

-It switches between the Test file and the Implementation file.
+It switches between the Test and the Implementation files

 ## Installation